 Day-by-Day Expedition in Brief

-- The fastest, most direct way to Antarctica;
+- Experience the fastest, most direct way to Antarctica

-- Optional polar camping along the Peninsula; and
+- Take advantage of optional polar camping along the Peninsula

-- On board lecturers and educational presentations from Polar specialists.
+- Enjoy on-board lectures and educational presentations from polar specialists

 Day 1 — Punta Arenas, Chile